Garden Hose Wreath (For Less Than $15!)

 The flowers you purchase may be more or less full than the ones I used.
 I ended up needing about 4 full floral stems taken apart.
 Mine were purchased from Dollar Tree and Michael’s.

 Step 4.
-Add flowers to foam block.
+Add flowers to the foam block.

 Continue adding in the flowers to the floral foam block, filling in all of the spaces on the block.
 Don’t forget about the edges and the top of the foam block.